TheOlajide/Acme-Superstore/README.md

 ##  Data Source
 ---

-Dataset is from Acme Business.
+Dataset is for Acme superstore.